 This site has complied numerous links to RSD and CRPS support groups in both North America and Europe.

-A support group that anyone suffering with CRPS/RSD can join.
+A support group for anyone suffering with CRPS/RSD.
 Members are encouraged to ask questions and share stories.

 Burning Nights is a site dedicated to helping CRPS sufferers.
 The site offers a number of support resources to help with the overwhelming aspects of this condition.

-For sufferers, CRPS is a very misunderstood chronic disease that requires in-depth research and understanding to productively survive with its diagnosis.
-Surgical and non-surgical treatments are available for RSD recovery, but each should be considered very carefully with a doctor’s supervision.
-If your lower leg is affected, it is important to find the mobility device that best fits your lifestyle and gives you back your freedom while you are in recovery.
+CRPS is a challenging-to-understand chronic disease that requires in-depth research and understanding to productively survive with its diagnosis.
+Surgical and non-surgical treatments are available for CRPS/RSD recovery, but each should be considered carefully with a doctor’s careful input.
+If your lower leg or foot is affected, it is important to find a mobility device that fits your lifestyle.

 |The information above is intended for informational purposes only and is not intended to prevent, treat, or diagnose any illness or disease.
 We aim to provide the highest quality information, so if you have any questions on the information above, we welcome your feedback!|